 In 2013, amendments to the Act excluded owners of common pets who live under the same roof as their exhibited animals from the definition of exhibitors, as long as the exhibitor did not make a substantial portion of their income from animal exhibitions.

-What Are the Animal Welfare Act Penalties?
+What Does The Animal Welfare Act Actually Do?